What is a community hospital?

 To ensure we can deliver this community hospital when and where it is needed most, we have acquired the site through a compulsory acquisition process.

-The Victorian Health Building Authority (VHBA) worked with Northern Health and other key stakeholders to identify potential options for the City of Whittlesea Community Hospital and select the location.
+The Victorian Health Building Authority worked with Northern Health and other key stakeholders to identify potential options for the City of Whittlesea Community Hospital and select the location.

 Why was this location selected for the community hospital?